oas-tools/oas-telemetry/packages/lib/README.md

 3. Install the **OAS Telemetry** package and other dependencies:

     ```sh
-    npm install @oas-tools/oas-telemetry express dotenv
+    npm install @oas-tools/oas-telemetry@alpha express dotenv
     ```

-4. Save the example code as `index.js` in the project folder.
+4. Save the example cjs code as `index.js` in the project folder.
+You can add in the .env necessary variables like your openAI api key. (see .env.example)
 5. Run the application:

     ```sh
     node index.js
     ```
+6. Go to `/telemetry` (currently UI, is a placeholder except for the AI chat, we are migrating to a component based UI, but you can use the API like GET: `/telemetry/logs` `/telemetry/traces` `/telemetry/traces`)

 Your project folder should now contain the necessary files to run the example with **OAS Telemetry** integrated.